LASM24/LASM24/README.md

 <p align="left">
-My name is Luis Méndez, I am 19 years old.
-I am a technology and video game enthusiast.
-I like web development, especially fronted, but I want to be a Fullstack developer to develop my personal projects from start to finish.
-I am currently strengthening my skills to enter this industry and I hope to enter it with extensive knowledge :D
+Hey there! 👋 I'm Luis Méndez, a 19-year-old tech and gaming enthusiast.
+I'm into web development, particularly frontend, and I'm on a journey to become a Fullstack developer
 </p>

 <h3 align="left">Languages and Tools:</h3>